mohamedabedR/FPGA_Workshop/README.md

  so after the changing the code and run it we will have :
         <img src="day1/day1-vioelab.png">
         <img src="day1/day1-vio.png">
- as we see from the two pictures we will have only one input instaed of 2 and 4 outputs
+ as we see from the two pictures we will have only one input instaed of 2 and 4 outputs.

+ I don't have the basys3 board so Unfortunately I can't display the results on the hardwars

 # Day 2 -